skeweddata/skeweddata.github.io/_drafts/spicy_cheese_bread.md

 * If you only have active dry yeast, use the same amount but first warm up some of the water to ~100 degrees F, then dissolve the yeast in the water for 5 minutes.
 * You may want to adjust the amount of red pepper flakes depending on your spice tolerance and the particular brand of pepper flakes you have.
+My kids refused to eat the bread if it had _any_ pepper flakes on it, so I usually omit them entirely.
 * The provolone should **not** be smoked or sharp.
-It may be difficult to find a block of provolone that isn't smoked/sharp, in which case you can use pre-sliced bagged provolone.
+It may be difficult to find a block of provolone that isn't smoked/sharp, in which case you can use pre-sliced bagged provolone — just make sure the ingredients list is just the cheese and doesn't have any added ingredients like starch.

 ### Instructions
 1. Put all of the dough ingredients except for the cheeses in the bowl of a stand mixer.